-If the steely skyscrapers and acres of tarmac on Hong Kong Island have you wanting to hug the nearest tree, the perfect escape is just 20min away by ferry, Lamma Island.
+If the steely skyscrapers and acres of tarmac on Hong Kong Island have you wanting to hug the nearest tree, the perfect escape is just 20 minutes away by ferry, Lamma Island.

 Hong Kong is often cited as one of the world's great metropolis', and it is, however, with over 80% of the Hong Kong region carpeted in greenery, it's a shame not to explore the city's mellower side.
-One of the best places to get a taste of laid back Hong Kong is Lamma Island.
+One of the best places to get a taste of laid-back Hong Kong is Lamma Island.

 Laidback Bars and Restaurants on Yung Shue Wan

-Lamma Island's main village is Yung Shue Wan, a small, one street community now stuffed with bars, restaurants and shops selling picnic pieces.
+Lamma Island's main village is Yung Shue Wan, a small, one street community now stuffed with bars, restaurants, and shops selling picnic pieces.

-This appealingly ramshackle village is great way to spend a few hours, either enjoying cake at an organic coffeeshop or a cheap pint at the scattering of expat orientated bars.
-Don't expect the glitzy glamour of Central or Kowloon, the restaurants and bars here are easygoing back garden set ups, but they have a charmingly unpretentious appeal.
+This appealingly ramshackle village is a great way to spend a few hours, either enjoying cake at an organic coffee shop or a cheap pint at the scattering of expat orientated bars.
+Don't expect the glitzy glamour of Central or Kowloon, the restaurants and bars here are easygoing back garden setups, but they have a charmingly unpretentious appeal.

 Hong Kong's Islands are famed for their seafood restaurants, and Lamma Island boasts some of the best.